The official web site of session drummer and teacher Lewis Partridge.

 Religion: Christian - Pentecostal

 My name is Lewis, some people call me the Ninja Drummist.
 Music is my life and I've been playing since I was 3 years old.
 My first instrument is Drums and I was taught by Freddie Wells.
 I also play Bass, Guitar and Piano.

 I teach drums at Greenbank and Lea Manor High School.
 I also play in a few bands: New Groove Formation, The Jazz Allstars and a currently nameless Drum n Bass project.

 I've also been working on a solo project featuring my other instruments called The Cloud9 Mission.
 Other bands I've worked with include Headfly, The Wellington Bootles, Magic Rising and Farouche.

-I play a Yamaha Stage Custom Drum Kit with Zildjian K Cymbals and Regal Tip Sticks.
+I play a Tama Starclassic Performer B/B kit with Sabian Cymbals, Remo Heads and Vic Firth Sticks.
 If any drum companies want to talk sponsorship, please get in contact!

 I am blessed to have been born into a very musical family.
 My Father and most of my uncles are all musicians and I often wonder if my musical career would have happened at all if it were not for the constant inspiration and encouragement I have received from an early age.